Sophia Perovskaya: Assassination of Alexander II

-Perovskaya participated in preparing assassination attempts on Alexander II of Russia near Moscow (November, 1879), in Odessa (spring of 1880), and Saint Petersburg (the attempt that eventually killed him, 1 March 1881).
+Perovskaya participated in preparing assassination attempts on Alexander II of Russia near Moscow (November 1879), in Odessa (spring of 1880), and Saint Petersburg (the attempt that eventually killed him, 1 March 1881).
 She was the closest friend and later the wife of Andrei Zhelyabov, a member of the executive committee of Narodnaya Volya.
-Zhelyabov was to have directed the bombing attack, with the group of four bomb-throwers - Ignacy Hryniewiecki, Nikolai Kibalchich, Timofey Mikhailov, and Nikolai Rysakov.
+Zhelyabov was to have directed the bombing attack, with the group of four bomb-throwers – Ignacy Hryniewiecki, Nikolai Kibalchich, Timofey Mikhailov, and Nikolai Rysakov.
 However, when Zhelyabov was arrested two days prior to the attack, Perovskaya took the role.

 The night before the attack, Perovskaya helped assemble the bombs.

 On Sunday morning, 13 March [1 March, Old Style], the bomb-throwers gathered at the group's flat on Telezhnaya Street.
 At 9–10 AM, Perovskaya and Kibalchich each brought two missiles.

 Perovskaya would later relate that, before heading to the Catherine Canal, she, Rysakov and Hryniewiecki sat in a confectionery store located opposite of the Gostiny Dvor, impatiently waiting for the right time to intercept Alexander II's cavalcade.
 From there they parted ways and converged on the canal.

 In the afternoon, the Tsar was returning by Catherine Canal in his carriage after watching the weekly military roll call.
 Perovskaya, by taking out a handkerchief and blowing her nose as a predetermined signal, dispatched the assassins to the canal.

 When the carriage was close enough for an attack, Perovskaya gave a signal, and Rysakov threw the bomb under the Tsar's carriage.
+The autocrat survived this first action because his carriage was bulletproof but the second bomb, thrown by Ignacy Hryniewiecki, dispatched him.